-We are a 501(c)(3) charitable organization located at the Tracy Public Library in Tracy Minnesota.
+We are a 501(c)(3) charitable organization.
 We are designed to serve all low budget public libraries in the United States.
-We provide computers and related equipment for FREE to any public library in the US.
+We provide technology of all kinds for FREE to any public library in the US.
 Currently libraries must have an annual operating budget under $250,000.

-We operate with a part-time staff of 1 person.
-We accept additional volunteer help and provide free computer training.
 We have an over-site board of 5 volunteer people (and are accepting 2 more members) to insure that your donated funds are used properly.
 We have NO overhead costs.
 We don’t pay rent or have any utility bills.
-Nobody is getting paid for their efforts in this venture.
-Costs from website development and initial startup have been at the founder’s expense.
+Nobody is getting paid for their efforts with this charity.
 Our application for 501(c)(3) tax except statue was filed with the IRS on 6/17/16 and was approved on 6/22/16.

 Our funding is 100% donation based.
-Currently we have no funding.
+Currently we have minimal funding.
 Help Us Grow!!

 Robert Knipe – Founder